GIC looks to integrate climate change into investment portfolio

-SINGAPORE (THE BUSINESS TIMES) - Sovereign wealth fund GIC will integrate climate change into its investment portfolio, a report noted today (Oct 14).
+Sovereign wealth fund GIC will integrate climate change into its investment portfolio, a report said yesterday.

 This will involve evaluating the way long-term capital market assumptions are affected by climate change drivers and under different climate change scenarios.